 MA: I’ve been working on the softwood lumber dispute, which is the biggest trade litigation between the US and Canada.
 The dispute has revolved around US trade investigations of imports of Canadian softwood lumber, which is used extensively for many US housing and construction projects.
 We represent the government province of Ontario, Canada.
 At the moment there are two ongoing investigations that cover countervailing duties and anti-dumping issues.
 My work has involved US, NAFTA and WTO litigation proceedings.

-AF: We also work with clients in the technology, pharmaceutical, aerospace and defense industries.
+BP: We also work with clients in the technology, pharmaceutical, aerospace and defense industries.
 One recent matter required us to prepare a classification ruling system for a medical device company.
 This revolved around an FDA approval of a medical device that assisted breathing.
 In another recent matter we advised US satellite manufacturers on export control issues related to satellite construction and launch operations, which included the approval of agreements and licenses.

-CA: What are the highs and lows of working in this practice area?
+What are the highs and lows of working in this practice area?

 DK: The ‘high’ is really simple: it’s the ability to help clients with issues tied to either products or people in a commercially significant way.
 We want to help these products and people cross borders in a good way – a way that enables the employment of people throughout the world and the facilitation of international trade.
 Another high comes from working on compliance matters that involve some sort of national security matter; there’s an enormous amount of satisfaction that comes from being able to help protect our clients’ assets and security.